-LEAG is the joint brand of Lausitz Energie Bergbau AG and Lausitz Energie Kraftwerke AG.
+LEAG is the joint brand of the two central, operative companies Lausitz Energie Bergbau AG and Lausitz Energie Kraftwerke AG.
 Both companies are each held to 50 per cent by Energetický a Průmyslový Holding (EPH) and by the PPF Investments.

 Lausitz Energie Verwaltungs GmbH is the majority owner and holding company.
 It in turn belongs 100 percent to LEAG Holding, a.s. based in Prague.
 Lausitz Energie Verwaltungs GmbH provides selected services such as accounting and taxation for the mining and power plant sectors.

 In 2019, Lausitz Energie Bergbau AG concluded precautionary agreements with the states of Brandenburg and Saxony.
 On this basis, two special purpose entities were founded: Lausitz Energie Vorsorge- und Entwicklungsgesellschaft Brandenburg mbH & Co.
 KG and Lausitz Energie Vorsorge- und Entwicklungsgesellschaft Sachsen mbH & Co.
 KG (LEVEB and LEVES for short).
 The purpose of these entities is to set up a special mining related security deposit for the fulfilment of recultivation obligations once active mining has ceased.
 Thus they create an additional level of collateral alongside the provisions under commercial law formed by the mining division to cover the company's recultivation obligations.